FTC disclaimer: This post contains affiliate links and I will be compensated if you make a purchase after clicking on my link.

 Simply put, you get to work as an independent person online for Micro job sites like Fiverr, Amazon’s Mechanical Turk, and Click worker, to name a few.

-The buyers or the task giver advertise in these medium and will pay you money for completing their online micro jobs.
+The buyers or the task giver advertise in these mediums and will pay you money for completing their online micro-jobs.

 Facts About Online Micro Jobs